 Staying in Kyoto?
 After visiting Nara, take a 30 min detour for dinner in Osaka.

 Kyosan is located in Wakayama Prefecture, a few hours south of Osaka.
-Kyosan is listed as UNESCO heritage with more than a hundred temples and shrines to visit.
+Kyosan is listed as UNESCO Heritage Site with more than a hundred temples and shrines to visit.
 In autumn, the leaves color beautifully (Nov).
 Just try to avoid the weekends (many day trippers from Osaka).

 Kyosan is home to a special monk temple with 800 years of history where you can actually sleep and witness the monks’ prayers in the morning.
 A unique experience, totally worth the trip!
 My friend of Elizabeth On the Road wrote a nice blog about it.